-Charles is an engineer at a psychiatric hospital and a lover of all things adventure.
+Charles is Section Chief at a psychiatric hospital and a lover of all things adventure.
 He is glad to be alive and can't wait for tomorrow!

 My Work Is Cut Out For Me